 To address these issues, we propose a definition of quantum simulation-soundness for NIZKs, where an adversary is allowed quantum access to the oracle that is generating simulated proofs.
 This definition cannot be cast as a simple translation of the classical variant, because of the no-cloning theorem [WZ82]: The main challenge is that quantumly we cannot keep track of the quantum queries (since it could be just impossible to copy such states) and therefore it is not clear how to rule out the "trivial" adversary that simply forwards a simulated proof that they received from the simulator as the output of a query.
-To bypass this hurdle, we first resort to a more restricted security model, where the simulator is a classical algorithm.
-Our approach leverages the ability to track the randomness used in the security definition, as the challenger controls this randomness, which is classical and can be recorded.
-We believe this insight provides a useful framework for addressing the quantum recording barrier in similar contexts.
-However, we acknowledge that our definition is limited to classical simulators, which restricts its applicability in certain scenarios.
-Extending this approach to a more general setting, where the simulator itself can be quantum, remains an open problem.
+A crucial observation that allows us to bypass this hurdle, is to keep track of the randomness in the security definition.
+This is possible, since the randomness is in the control of the challenger and it can be recorded since it is classical.
+We hope that this insight will be beneficial in similar situations to overcome the quantum recording barrier.